gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 Take a moment to locate and open up the command line interface (CLI) for your computer.
 Depending on which operating system you are using, see [**instructions for Mac**](http://www.macworld.co.uk/feature/mac-software/how-use-terminal-on-mac-3608274/) or [**instructions for Windows**](https://www.quora.com/How-do-I-open-terminal-in-windows).

+## Install Homebrew for Node.js

+To install Gatsby and Node.js, it is recommended to use [Homebrew](https://brew.sh/).
+A little set-up in the beginning can save you from some headaches later on!

+How to install or verify Homebrew on your computer:

+1. Open your Terminal
+1. See if Homebrew is installed by running `brew -v`.
+You should see "Homebrew" and a version number.
+1. If not, download and install [Homebrew with the instructions](https://docs.brew.sh/Installation) for your operating system (Mac, Linux or Windows).
+1. Once you've installed Homebrew, repeat step 2 to verify.

+### Mac Users: install XCode Command Line Tools

+1. Open your Terminal
+1. On a Mac, install XCode Command line tools by running `xcode-select --install`.
+1. After being prompted to start the installation, you'll be prompted again to accept a software license for the tools to download.

-## Install Node.js
+## ⌚ Install Node.js and npm

 Node.js is an environment that can run JavaScript code outside of a web browser.
 Gatsby is built with Node.js.
 To get up and running with Gatsby, you’ll need to have a recent version installed on your computer.

 _Note: Gatsby's minimum supported Node.js version is Node 8, but feel free to use a more recent version._

-### ⌚ Download Node.js

-Visit the [**Node.js site**](https://nodejs.org/) and follow the instructions to download and install the recommended version for your operating system.
+1. Open your Terminal.
+1. Run `brew update` to make sure you have the latest version of Homebrew.
+1. Run this command to install Node and npm in one go: `brew install node`

 Once you have followed the installation steps, make sure everything was installed properly:

 ### Check your Node.js installation